ellie991/TV-series-analysis/README.md

 Technologies and Libraries Used

-- Web Scraping: BeautifulSoup, Scrapy
+- Web Scraping: BeautifulSoup
-- Sentiment Analysis: TextBlob, VADER
+- Sentiment Analysis: TextBlob, VADER, nltk
-- Topic Modeling: gensim, scikit-learn
+- Topic Modeling: gensim, scikit-learn, pyLDAvis
 - Data Processing and Visualization: pandas, numpy, matplotlib, seaborn

 How to Run the Code